Overview

 Step 2: Send Transaction to the Vault

-Next, find the sent the 10 wstETH to the vault.
-If this transaction appears automatically as a taxable "send," mark it as a transfer and change the receiving wallet to the appropriate vault.
+If this transaction appears automatically as a taxable "send," edit the "receive" side and change the receiving wallet to the appropriate vault, in this case the empty wallet called "ETH Vault".
 If this transaction is not in CoinTracker, it will need to be added manually.

 Step 3: Receive Transaction from the Vault

-Find or create the transaction where they received the remaining 4 wstETH from the vault.
-This should also be marked as a transfer, and the sending wallet should be set to the appropriate vault.
+Find the "Receive" transaction (or create the transaction if it doesn't exist) where they received the remaining 4 wstETH from the vault after liquidation.
+This should also be also be edited to show the sending wallet as the appropriate vault, in this case "ETH Vault".

 Step 4: Account for the Liquidated Crypto

-- If you have to recreate transactions that were automatically synced, don't forget to set "Ignore" on the automatically synced ones to avoid duplicates.
+NOTE: If you have to recreate transactions that were automatically synced, don't forget to mark as "Ignore" on the automatically synced ones to avoid duplicates.